Ed Balls criticised the government today with new figures that show 14,500 police officers could lose their jobs as a result of the spending review.

 “At a time of rising public protest, an ongoing terror threat, the security challenge of next year’s Olympics and an expensive reorganisation of policing, these cuts are a reckless and dangerous gamble.
 They will undermine the fight against crime and take unnecessary risks with national security and the safety of our communities.
 The government should go back to the drawing board and think again.”

 Last week, the think tank Civitas published a study showing a strong link between police numbers and crime rates, warning that the cut to police numbers “might turn out to be costly for the British public”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.